 What, you ponder, do you have in common with bodybuilding greats?
 It may not seem like much right now.
 But each of them, like you, had to start somewhere.

-Each of those men, like you, had modest beginnings.
-None was born with six-pack abs and none came into this world with a 250-pound bench press.
-But like you, they had a desire for self-improvement and undertook resistance training as a means to build up their physique.
+None of us were born with six-pack abs, and none came into this world with a 250-pound bench press.
+But the all-time greats like Arnold Schwarzenegger and Jay Cutler had a desire for self-improvement and undertook resistance training as a means to build up their physique.

 10 Keys To Building Muscle

 There are a lot of guys long on desire, but without the know-how who use the show-up-and-lift-it method, working any and every exercise in the gym every single day and hoping that something happens.
 Something usually does: They usually quit after about a month because nothing's happened.
 Fortunately you're on Bodybuilding.com and won't be making those same mistakes.
 Here's the info you need to understand to get started.

 Chances are you started lifting to get a bigger chest and arms, or strengthen your body for a particular sport.
 But working all the major muscle groups—chest, back, shoulders, quads, glutes, hamstrings, biceps, triceps (smaller muscle groups include the forearms, calves, abs)—allows you to build a symmetrical physique.
 This complete training also prevents muscular imbalances that can arise when you favor some body parts over others.
 Imbalances are no joke: They can lead to serious injuries.

 2. Practice Form First